 Wouldn’t it be great if Buck were alive today to see him sipping a cold drink at the Monarch Cocktail Bar and Lounge on the Country Club Plaza?
-Being a Monarch regular makes sense sense he played for the Monarchs for decades.
+Being a Monarch regular makes sense as he played for the Monarchs for decades.

 Which one of these six Kansas City Legends do you have a crush on?
-Who should be on the our KC legend list?
+Who should be on our KC legend list?
 What is your KC icon’s favorite meal or restaurant?